usdot-jpo-ode/jpo-cvdp/README.md

 ## Note
 This has only been tested with Confluent Cloud but technically all SASL authenticated Kafka brokers can be reached using this method.

+# Troubleshooting
+## Some Notes
+- The tests for this project can be run after compilation by running the "ppm_tests" executable.
+- When manually compiling with WSL, librdkafka will sometimes not be recognized.
+This can be resolved by utilizing the provided dev environment.